fawda123/SWMPr/README.md

 `site_codes_ind` Metadata for all stations at a single site, wrapper  to `NERRFilterStationCodesXMLNew` function on web services.

 `param_names` Returns column names as a list for the parameter type(s) (nutrients, weather, or water quality).
-Includes QAQC columns with 'F_' prefix.
+Includes QAQC columns with 'f_' prefix.
 Used internally in other functions.

 ##Forthcoming

-Analysis functions...
-EDA, metab, trend analysis, etc.
+Analysis functions... metab, trend evaluation

 Better documentation...

-Sort out issue w/ test csv data... setup gh-pages and put there
+Sort out issue w/ test csv data... inst

 DOI/release info when done (see <a href="http://computationalproteomic.blogspot.com/2014/08/making-your-code-citable.html">here</a>)